ePages-de/epages-devportal/_posts/2017/2017-08-17-tracing-the-suspect-a-microservices-murder-mystery.md

 The Zipkin web application offers a nice visualization of all traces that have been sampled:

-{% image_lightbox image="/assets/img/pages/blog/images/blog-zipkin-overview.png" %}
+{% image_custom image="/assets/img/pages/blog/images/blog-zipkin-overview.png" width="100" %}

 Drilling down into a specific trace offers detailed information about the timings of all affected spans:

-{% image_lightbox image="/assets/img/pages/blog/images/blog-zipkin-trace-1.png" %}
+{% image_custom image="/assets/img/pages/blog/images/blog-zipkin-trace-1.png" width="100" %}

 A trace with a failed span is marked red and can be inspected for further details:

-{% image_lightbox image="/assets/img/pages/blog/images/blog-zipkin-trace-2.png" %}
+{% image_custom image="/assets/img/pages/blog/images/blog-zipkin-trace-2.png" width="100" %}

 ## Announcing our verdict